pagermon/pagermon/server/plugins/README.md

 ## Developing plugins

 To add a new plugin, you will need a .json and .js file.
-Ideally these two files will have the same name and use the same 'first character uppercase' convention as other plugins, for consistency.
+These two files must have the same name and should use the same 'first character uppercase' convention as other plugins, for consistency.

+The plugin handler iterates through all files in the plugin directory ending with json.

 ### Plugin configuration file